back to blog

 Forecasting is no longer overlooked by companies and professional advisors and left outside of the financial reporting systems.

-The best CFOs feed the education process and build relationships and understanding amongst the non-financial managers making the environment outside of the finance function increasingly receptive to the information and time demands of a best in class reporting and forecasting system.
+The best CFOs feed the forecasting education process and build relationships and understanding amongst the non-financial managers making the environment outside of the finance function increasingly receptive to the information and time demands of a best in class reporting and forecasting system.

 Talented finance personnel are rotating in and out of the forecaster role to build their profile in the group, develop a greater understanding of forecasting and ultimately benefit the value of the forecasting itself and its knock on value to the budgeting process, senior FP&A duties, internal and external reporting and enhance the data content in commercial conversations in the business.

-The investment to integrate appropriately scaled, simply maintained and commonly understood forecasting routines adds material value to your teams knowledge of the trading activities, it augments the human interaction in all financial control areas (connecting the non-financial and finance teams) and as such the internal and external reporting leaps forward.
+It builds the teams knowledge of the trading activities, it augments the human interaction in all financial control areas (connecting the non-financial and finance teams) and as such the internal and external reporting leaps forward.
 The business as a hole moves up the scale of data richness with all the merits that holds in the business growth journey.

 If you wish to explore any of the areas covered here, please contact us here Contact